Visiting Lanai Checklist

 3 – Prepare to be captivated

-Google image Lanai and chances are one of the most prominent shots will be of a large rock standing tall and proud just off the island’s serrated coast.
+Google image Lanai, and chances are one of the most prominent shots will be of a large rock standing tall and proud just off the island’s serrated coast.
 Ascending eighty feet into the wide blue sky, Puʻu Pehe—commonly known as Sweetheart Rock—is one of the Pineapple Isle’s most legendary spots.

 lanai island